It wasn’t just an idea; it was a necessity born from the intersection of my two careers.

 Trust me, it all matters.

-But looking at these boats through my other lens—as a creative entrepreneur with 30 years of high-end advertising experience—I saw a massive missed opportunity.
+But looking at these boats through my other lens—as a creative entrepreneur with 30 years of experience in high-end advertising—I saw a massive missed opportunity.
 I realized that the gap between a 'used boat' and a 'market-ready yacht' was about attention to detail.

 In the yachting world, time is money.
 Every month, a boat sits on the market, and you pay slip fees, insurance, and maintenance.
 I created this service to close that gap.
 My goal is to leverage my creative and technical expertise to remedy these issues and elevate the presentation of your vessel.
 I provide a powerful asset that helps you—and your broker—command top dollar and stop leaving money on the table."